amlalejini/GECCO-2018-Evolving-Event-driven-Programs-with-SignalGP/README.md

 **WARNING:** the Empirical library is under development, and as a result, it can often change in ways that may break the code used for the experiments used in this work.
 I make no promises that I will keep these problems up to date with the latest changes to the Empirical library.
 However, **I am more than happy to update the code upon request**.
 Just submit an issue/email me (amlalejini@gmail.com).

+## Experiment Configuration Details
+We give the SignalGP instruction set details, environment-state tags (for the changing environment problem), and hand-coded SignalGP program solutions to each problem here: []().

+Additionally, a .pdf version of the configuration details supplemental material can be found here: [supplemental_material/gecco-2018-signal-supp-methods.pdf](http://lalejini.com/GECCO-2018-Evolving-Event-driven-Programs-with-SignalGP/supplemental_material/gecco-2018-signal-supp-methods.pdf).

 ## Data and Analyses
 The data for all of our experiments can be found in this repository: [data/](https://github.com/amlalejini/GECCO-2018-Evolving-Event-driven-Programs-with-SignalGP/tree/master/data).

 The full statistical details along with a step-by-step (source code and all) walk-through can be found here: [analysis/data_analysis.html](http://lalejini.com/GECCO-2018-Evolving-Event-driven-Programs-with-SignalGP/analysis/data_analysis.html)

+## GECCO 2018 Presentation
+Link to my GECCO 2018 presentation slides to come.

 ## Updates Since Publication
 - **NOTE:** Since running this experiment (and submitting the associated paper), I've done a bit more parameter exploration with SignalGP.
 The performance of the event-driven and combined treatments suffered from an astronomically high tag mutation rate (0.05 per-bit flip rate).
 In subsequent work, I've lowered the tag mutation rate (0.005 per-bit flip rate), and SignalGP can easily solve the 16-state environment in 10K generations.
 The upside to conference deadlines is that they put deadlines on getting research done; the downside is that sometimes there isn't enough time to do proper parameter explorations on systems.
 (6/2018)